Shanu2144/Automation/README.md

      - 2. Robot Referenced Libraries : These are external Libraries installed by pip.
  * Folders
    - a) External keywords : This section is used to set up the common functions which will be used throughout the framework like locators,swipe  etc.
-   - b) Resources: This section is used to set up all the global level parameters which will be used throughout the framework like libraray etc.
+   - b) Resources: This section is used to set up all the global level parameters which will be used throughout the framework like library etc.
    - c) Test cases: This section is where all the tests are automated.
      * Package is created with name RegressionSuite and all the tests are automated in it.
      * For Ex: Under Test cases directory we have sub directory called RegressionSuite.
      * and under RegressionSuite we have tests Mobile UI with the following tests are mentioned below
     ![image](https://user-images.githubusercontent.com/87467505/156704646-376e46d6-b993-43ed-8266-22eb0f2f45b1.png)
   - d) TestData: This section will contain stored test data in form of json or excel which will be used by our test.
-  - f) Json files: This section contains json file which contains all locators in the form of keyvalue pair.
+  - f) Json files: This section contains json file which contains all locators in the form of key value pair.
     * For Ex.
 Elements.json
   - g) Report: This section contains report.html and log.html file stored in it.
   - h) Snapshots: This section contains all the screenshots which are taken on testcases pass and fail condition.